 If you have had several episodes of severe depression and you tolerate this medication well, you may be asked to take this medication for an indefinite amount of time.
 By continuing to take this medication, you significantly decrease the chance that you may have another episode of depression.
 Do NOT stop taking this medication (even if you are feeling better) without discussing it with your doctor first.
-If you stop taking this medication suddenly, it is possible that your symptoms may return.
+If you stop taking this medication suddenly, it is possible that your symptoms may return or you may have a bad reaction.

-Once you have started taking this medication, your doctor and you will need to monitor for both the beneficial and unwanted effects.
-Your doctor will likely check your progress and discuss changes in symptoms during the next 3 months to confirm that the medication is working properly and that possible side effects are avoided.
+Once you have started taking this medication, you and your doctor will need to monitor for both the beneficial and unwanted effects.
+Your doctor will likely check your progress and discuss changes in symptoms during the next 3 months to confirm that this medication is working properly and that possible side effects are avoided.
+At this time, you can discuss how long you might need to take this medication.